-The company will seek to implement its management model with the new subsidiaries, while in the meantime developing an elite team of local talent that is capable of handling existing technologies, actively visit customers to obtain orders, and gradually turn profitable.
+The company will seek to implement its management model with the subsidiaries, while in the meantime developing an elite team of local talent that is capable of handling existing technologies and actively visit customers to obtain orders.

 3. Investment Plans for the Coming Year